OpenNebula/docs/source/design_and_installation/quick_starts/qs_ubuntu_kvm.rst

 After following this guide, users will have a working OpenNebula with graphical interface (Sunstone), at least one hypervisor (host) and a running virtual machines.
 This is useful at the time of setting up pilot clouds, to quickly test new features and as base deployment to build a large infrastructure.

 Throughout the installation there are two separate roles: **Frontend** and **Nodes**.
 The Frontend server will execute the OpenNebula services, and the Nodes will be used to execute virtual machines.
-Please not that **it is possible** to follow this guide with just one host combining both the Frontend and Nodes roles in a single server.
+Please note that **it is possible** to follow this guide with just one host combining both the Frontend and Nodes roles in a single server.
 However it is recommended execute virtual machines in hosts with virtualization extensions.
 To test if your host supports virtualization extensions, please run:

 .. code::